-F. Coordinate layout and installation of blocking and reinforcement in partitions for support of kitchen casework.
+A. Coordinate layout and installation of blocking and reinforcement in partitions for support of kitchen casework.

-- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following:

-- B. Manufacturers: Subject to compliance with requirements, provide products by one of the following:
+- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work, approved by Owner. - B. Available Products: Subject to compliance with requirements, cabinets that may be incorporated into the Work to be approved by owner.

-- 1. CABINETS:

-- a.
-Mid America Cabinets

-- 1) Finish: Premium